Myanmar risks coming to standstill as violence worsens -U.N. envoy | Law-Order

 The Assistance Association for Political Prisoners advocacy group says more than 3,400 people have been detained for opposing the coup and security forces have killed at least 759 protesters.
 Reuters is unable to confirm the casualty toll.
 The military, which ruled for almost 50 years until launching a tentative reform process a decade ago, has acknowledged the death of some protesters, saying they were killed after they initiated violence.

-Schraner Burgener told diplomats that reports of a continuing crackdown risked undermining momentum toward ending the crisis following a meeting of the 10-member Association of Southeast Asian Nations (ASEAN) on Saturday with the junta leader, Senior General Min Aung Hlaing.
-Britain's Deputy U.N.
-Ambassador James Roscoe said after the Security Council briefing on Friday that it was "deeply concerning" that Min Aung Hlaing did not plan to immediately implement ASEAN's recommended steps to end the crisis.

-"It's really vital that the military junta do follow the ASEAN consensus, as opposed to their own roadmap.
-And it was clear in the discussion that the (Security) council felt that the council had a continuing role in maintaining pressure to that end," Roscoe told reporters.
+The Security Council reiterated its "deep concern" at the situation in Myanmar and its support for Myanmar's democratic transition.
+The council has issued several statements since the coup.
+Some diplomats say Russia and China are likely to prevent any stronger council action against Myanmar.
 Schraner Burgener said there were concerning reports that civilians, mostly students from the urban areas, were being trained how to use weapons by ethnic armed organizations.

 "In the absence of a collective international response, there has been a rise in violence and reported use of improvised explosive devices.
 Calls for maximum restraint by all sides have been met with responses from some protesters asking who can blame them for their self-defense," she said, according to diplomats.